How To Get Rid Of Ants Inside & Outside the House

 Household detergents, like hand soap, glass cleaner, or liquid detergent, can deter ants from entering your home.
 Remember: ants have poor eyesight, and they rely on the scented pheromone trails they leave behind to navigate the world.

 Fortunately, household detergent removes these trails and helps keep ants out.
 For best results, mix detergent with water and scrub the surface with soapy water.
-You can also use store-bought glass cleaner the same way.
+You can also use store-bought glass cleaner in the same way.

 Pros: Easy, safe and non-toxic